-Section Principle Criteria Level AQ 28.04.02 Transaction and shipment (transport) documentation for the outgoing certified products contains the minimum information required by the standard. of certified products shall contain at least the following information: - GLOBALG.A.P.
-Number (GGN) - Consignment number, if available - Shipped product name(s) or identification code(s) - Shipped quantity (weight or number of units) - Shipping date - Logistic unit identification codes, if available - Certification status, stating: "GLOBALG.A.P. certified" (Cross-reference with AQ 11.01) Positive identification is sufficient, noncertified status does not need to be identified.
-Note: This point applies even if there is a written agreement between the producer and the trading partner not to identify the product with AQ 28.04.03 The logistics units, trade items, and/or packed retail consumer items containing certified products are identified with the minimum information required by the standard. the GGN.
+Section Principle Criteria Level AQ-Smart 28.04.02 Transaction and shipment (transport) documentation for the outgoing certified products contains the minimum information required by the standard.
+Outgoing sales invoices, shipment (transport) documents in paper or electronic format, and all other documentation related to transactions of certified products shall contain at least the following information: - GLOBALG.A.P.
+Number (GGN) - Consignment number, if available - Shipped product name(s) or identification code(s) - Shipped quantity (weight or number of units) - Shipping date - Logistic unit identification codes, if available - Certification status, stating: "GLOBALG.A.P. certified" (Cross- reference with AQ 11.01) Positive identification is sufficient, noncertified status does not need to be identified.
+Note: This point applies even if there is a written agreement between the producer and the trading partner not to identify the product with the GGN.
+Major Must AQ-Smart 28.04.03 The logistics units, trade items, and/or packed retail consumer items containing certified products are identified with the minimum information required by the standard.
 Logistics units (pallets, bins, etc.), trade items (boxes, crates, etc.), and/or packed retail consumer items (containers, bags, nets, shrink wrap, clamshells, etc.) shall be identified with at least: - Chain of Custody (CoC) Number: CoC Number of the supply chain company, where applicable - GLOBALG.A.P.
 Number (GGN) of the producer or producer group (if the company uses the identity preservation method) - Product name - Traceability code (e.g., batch number) Additional information may be displayed depending on the requirements of the trading partner.
 Major Must